youyifong/tsp/README.md

 > python -m tsp intensityanalysis --f [file1.png,file2.png,file3.png]

-Measures the intensities of all markers in each marker 1 mask.
+Load masks in file1_seg.npy and measures the intensities of each markers in every marker 1 mask.

+Required input

-- --f Required.
-List of K file names.
+- --f List of K file names.
 In this example, for the first file, the program expects to find both file1.png and file1_seg.npy.
 For the following files, e.g. file2.png, the program expects to find the image file.

+Optional iput

-- --l Signal channels.
-The channels have the format as [cytoplasm,nucleus], and each value can be 0 (grayscale), 1 (red), 2 (green), and 3 (blue).
-Default channels are [3,0] that means blue cytoplasm and no nuclei.
-E.g., -l=[0,0] if image is grayscale.
+- --l List of K-1 channels: 1 (red), 2 (green), and 3 (blue).
+Not required if all image files are grayscale.

 #### Output
 - _intensity.txt: contains three intensity (total intensity, average normalized intensity, and total normalized intensity) and the x-y coordinates for each mask of marker 1